Uploading Your Own Content to ClassVR

 Videos in the correct format should have the following icons in the bottom-right corner of the video:

-Once you have made the required additions to the video, you can add the video to your playlist.
+Once you have added the relevant tags to the video, you can add the video to your playlist.

 Once this is in your playlist, you can either save the playlist to your library, or send the video to the headsets using the following icons in the Playlist toolbar: